Shuvam-Das/AutomatedPerformanceTestAndAnalysisTool/README.md

 - **Zero Manual Intervention**: An **Amazon EventBridge** rule automatically triggers the pipeline on a schedule (e.g., daily), making the system fully autonomous.
 - **Live Observability**:
   - **Live Logs**: All application and agent logs are streamed in real-time to **Amazon CloudWatch**.
+  - **Structured & Correlated Logging**: Logs are generated in JSON format and correlated with a unique ID per run, enabling deep analysis and tracing similar to platforms like Dynatrace.
   - **Live Status**: The **AWS Step Functions** console provides a live, visual graph of the pipeline's execution status.

 ---